Deep Earth

 —with files from the Deep Carbon Observatory

-We can’t do this without you.
-Support independent media and donate a little or a lot – every bit makes a difference.
-And when you give those precious extra dollars, we treat them as the honour it is and use them carefully to pay for more stories, more distribution of information, and bonus copies to colleges and libraries.
+We can’t do it without you.
+When you support independent reporting, every donation makes a big difference.
+We’re honoured to accept all contributions and we use them wisely.
+Our supporters fund untold stories, new writers, wider distribution of information, and bonus copies to colleges and libraries.
 Donate $50 or more, and we will publicly thank you in our magazine.
-And we always thank you from the bottom of our hearts.
+Regardless of the amount, we always thank you from the bottom of our hearts.